Diffusion of gravity waves by random space inhomogeneities in pancake-ice fields. Theory and validation with wave buoys and synthetic aperture radar: Introduction

-In the present study, we assume potential flow for both the incident wave and the disturbances, thus disregarding viscous effects from the possible presence of grease ice at the water surface.
+We assume potential flow for both the incident wave and the disturbances, thus disregarding viscous effects from the possible presence of grease ice at the water surface.
 Small amplitude waves and linear hydrodynamics are assumed throughout the analysis; for simplicity, only the case of deep water waves is considered.
-We treat the ice layer as an inextensible continuum with vanishing resistance to bending and prescribed roughness at the bottom.
+We treat the ice layer as an inextensible continuum with vanishing resistance to bending and with a rough bottom.
 In the case of a spatially uniform layer and no roughness, the dynamics reduce to that of the mass-loading model \cite{peters50,keller53}.

 We compare our theoretical results with experimental data from wave buoys collected during the Sikuliaq campaign in Autumn 2015 \cite{thomson18}.
-By exploiting the availability of attendant satellite synthetic aperture radar (SAR) images available, it is possible to estimate the scale of the ice cover spatial inhomogeneities, which appears to coincide with that of the rollover peak.
+By exploiting the availability of attendant satellite SAR images available, it is possible to estimate the scale of the ice cover spatial inhomogeneities, which appears to coincide with that of the rollover peak.

 The paper is organized as follows.
 In Sec.
 II, the general theory of scattering of gravity waves by floating bodies is reviewed.
 In Secs.
 III and IV, we apply the theory to determine the modification to the wavefield generated by random spatial variations in a continuous cover.
 In Sec.
 V, the consequences of the results on wave attenuation are discussed.
 In Sec.
 VI, the specific example of a spatially inhomogeneous mass loading with a rough ice-water interface, is considered.
 In Section VII, current results are contextualized to the others wave propagation models in the literature.
 Section VIII contains a comparison with experimental data.
 Concluding remarks are reported in Section IX.